aigan/tail-file/README.md

 Returns a promise that are resolved when the start was found and the tailing started.

 If the log contains a line before the target, followed by a line after the target, we will start the tailing with the first line after the line before the target, that matches the regexp.
-You can set up any special logic for handling this case in the ecent handler for lines, after the tailing has started.
+You can set up any special logic for handling this case in the event handler for lines, after the tailing has started.

 The promise will be rejected if there was an error reading the files or if the target line wasn't found in the primary or secondary file.